kermitt2/grobid/doc/Grobid-docker.md

 <h4>Troubleshooting</h4>

-<h5>Out of memory while processing</h5>
+<h5>Out of memory or container being killed while processing</h5>

 This might be due to insufficient memory on the docker machine.
-Make sure your machine has enough:
+Depending on the intended usage, we recommend to allocate 4Gb extract all the PDF structures.
+Else 2Gb are sufficient to extract only header information, and 3Gb for citations.

+The memory can be verified directly using the docker desktop application or via CLI:

 ```
 > docker-machine inspect